Nicaragua v. United States: Findings

-The Court concluded that the United States, despite its objections, was subject to the Court's jurisdiction.
-The Court had ruled on November 26 by 11 votes to one that it had jurisdiction in the case on the basis of either Article 36 of the Statute of the International Court of Justice (i.e. compulsory jurisdiction) or the 1956 Treaty of Friendship, Commerce and Navigation between the United States and Nicaragua.
-The Charter provides that, in case of doubt, it is for the Court itself to decide whether it has jurisdiction, and that each member of the United Nations undertakes to comply with the decision of the Court.
+The Court concluded that the United States was subject to the Court's jurisdiction.
+The Court had ruled on November 26, 1984 by 11 votes to 1 that it had jurisdiction in the case on the basis of either Article 36 of the Statute of the International Court of Justice or the 1956 Treaty of Friendship, Commerce and Navigation between the United States and Nicaragua.
+The Charter provides that it is for the Court itself to decide whether it has jurisdiction, and that each member of the United Nations undertakes to comply with the decision of the Court.
 The Court also ruled by unanimity that the present case was admissible.
 The United States then announced that it had "decided not to participate in further proceedings in this case."
-About a year after the Court's jurisdictional decision, the United States took the further, radical step of withdrawing its consent to the Court's compulsory jurisdiction, ending its previous 40 year legal commitment to binding international adjudication.
-The Declaration of acceptance of the general compulsory jurisdiction of the International Court of Justice terminated after a 6-month notice of termination delivered by the Secretary of State to the United Nations on October 7, 1985.
+After the Court's jurisdictional decision, the United States withdrew its consent to the Court's compulsory jurisdiction, in part because Nicaragua had not accepted compulsory jurisdiction except for this case, and mostly because few nations ever had (and all who did accept compulsory jurisdiction did so with significant conditions and reservations).
+The Declaration of acceptance of compulsory jurisdiction of the International Court of Justice terminated after a 6-month notice of termination delivered by the Secretary of State to the United Nations on October 7, 1985.

 Although the Court called on the United States to "cease and to refrain" from the unlawful use of force against Nicaragua and stated that the US was "in breach of its obligation under customary international law not to use force against another state" and ordered it to pay reparations, the United States refused to comply.
 As a permanent member of the Security Council, the U.S. has been able to block any enforcement mechanism attempted by Nicaragua.
 On November 3, 1986 the United Nations General Assembly passed, by a vote of 94-3 (El Salvador, Israel and the US voted against), a non-binding resolution urging the US to comply.